ESTETIKA-2023/ESTETIKA-MD/README.md

 ## Requirements
 To build and run the ESTETIKA Android application, ensure you have the following software installed:

-- Android Studio: 2022.2.1 (Flamingo)
+- Android Studio: 2022.3.1 (Giraffe)
-- Minimum SDK: 21
+- Minimum SDK: 24
-- Target SDK: 33
+- Target SDK: 34
-- JDK: 17
+- JDK: 1.8
-- Kotlin: 1.7.20
+- Kotlin: 1.9.0
-- Android Gradle Plugin: 8.1.0
+- Android Gradle Plugin: 8.1.4
 - Gradle: 8.0

 ## Dependencies
 The project utilizes several libraries and frameworks to enhance its functionality.
 Here are the key dependencies:

-- [Jetpack Compose](https://developer.android.com/jetpack/compose?gclid=CjwKCAjwg-GjBhBnEiwAMUvNW3yzekVX4nip-iL9Zw-ANUPQ_4eFDIJ0NU5Do0dTMhZCX6caIh3J8BoCdgoQAvD_BwE&gclsrc=aw.ds&hl=id): Enables building the UI using a declarative and efficient approach, allowing for flexible and responsive user interfaces.

-- [Firebase Auth](https://firebase.google.com/docs/auth/android/google-signin?hl=id): Provides authentication and Google Sign-In capabilities, ensuring secure user authentication and access to app features.
+- [Firebase Firestore](https://firebase.google.com/docs/firestore): A flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.

 - [Dagger Hilt](https://dagger.dev/hilt/): A dependency injection framework that simplifies the management of dependencies in the app, promoting modularity and testability.

-- [Camera X](https://developer.android.com/jetpack/androidx/releases/camera?hl=id): Provides a modern API for accessing the device's camera functionalities, allowing the app to capture photos seamlessly.

-- [Tensorflow Lite (TFLite)](https://www.tensorflow.org/lite/android/quickstart): Enables the integration of machine learning models in the app using TensorFlow Lite, empowering the app with advanced ML capabilities for tasks such as image recognition.

 - [Google Analytics](https://developers.google.com/analytics/solutions/mobile): Offers app measurement solution, provides insight on app usage and user engagement.